-Sumba tourism is not yet developed and is not Bali.
-There won’t be any good Restaurant at natural sites such as lake and beach and none along the road.
-So everyday you need to plan carefully where you are going to eat.
-You need to buy food for lunch before starting your day trip.
+Today is going to be a long day as we have full agenda to visit as many places as possible, we started early.
+We leave after breakfast and stopped at a nearby Padang Restaurant to buy lunch.
+The first two places we are going to visit are pretty remote and there is no restaurant along the way.
+Unlike Bali, Sumba is still wild and raw.
+Tourism is not yet developed and Sumba was only started to gain popularity after Mira Lesmana movie was filmed here.
+There won’t be any good Cafe/Restaurant at natural sites such as lake and beach and none along the road.
+So everyday you would need to plan carefully where you are going to eat.
+Always buy food for lunch before starting your day trip.

-Because we’re traveling with a 2.5 years old kid I brought Zojirushi and split her food for lunch and dinner.
-When traveling with a toddler, you always have to make sure she eats proper on time so she doesn’t get cranky or sugar rush.
-And I also prepare some energy snack and drinks.
+Since we’re traveling with a 2.5 years old kid, I brought Zojirushi food container and split her food for lunch and dinner.
+When traveling with a toddler, you always have to make sure she eats proper food on time so she doesn’t get cranky or sugar rush.
+I also prepare some energy snack and drinks for us.

 We are asked to pay contribution fee when we entered Mandorak Beach area.
 This is not an official contribution, just local initiative because there was no receipt given.